The Ivors Academy has recommended that the UK Government:

 - Set a timeframe to implement reform of Collective Rights Management systems and the implementation of a Minimum Viable Data Standard for music recordings.
 The Academy has called for such a standard to require basic metadata relating to the underlying composition so that that fewer streams fall into the un-allocable ‘Black Box’.

 Graham Davies, CEO of The Ivors Academy said, “UK songwriters are the best in the world.
 To remain a world leader, to recover from Covid and power the future UK economy we need songwriters and their publishers to get a higher value from streaming.
-We are calling on Government, through the DCMS Select Committee inquiry, to create a level playing field for songwriters by regulating the Major Music Intermediaries, modernising copyright and addressing the streaming ‘Black Box’.
+We are calling on Government to create a level playing field for songwriters by regulating the Major Music Intermediaries, modernising copyright and addressing the streaming ‘Black Box’.

 “Streaming has the potential to support the wonderful diversity of music that is being created in the UK.
-But currently the majority of the value is going to a concentrated number of players.
-The Ivors Academy has campaigned for a Government review of streaming with The Musicians’ Union and we thank the MPs on the DCMS Select Committee for taking this important opportunity to explore how streaming affects all parties, and how it can play a role generating equitable value for creators and businesses.”
+But currently the majority of the value is going to a concentrated number of players.”

-MPs on the inquiry heard today, 8 December, from Ivor Novello Award-winning songwriter and artist Nile Rodgers; singer, songwriter and The Ivors Academy member Fiona Bevan; Jazz alto-saxophonist, rapper and The Ivors Academy member Soweto Kinch.
+MPs on the DCMS Select Committee inquiry into streaming heard today, 8 December, from Ivor Novello Award-winning songwriter and artist Nile Rodgers; singer, songwriter and The Ivors Academy member Fiona Bevan; Jazz alto-saxophonist, rapper and The Ivors Academy member Soweto Kinch.

 Fiona Bevan said, “The reality of being a songwriter at the moment is extremely stark because we’re not being paid fairly for our work.
 I recently had a song on a UK number one album, the fastest selling solo artist album of 2020, and it will surprise many people that, from what seems like an incredible success, I have only earned £100.